The Mummy of Titos Flavios Demetrios in Ipswich Museum, UK

 myminifactory

-Titos Flavios Demetrios lived and died in Egypt about 2000 years ago in a time when the Roman Empire ruled the Nile Valley.
-He was a wealthy man born about 400 years after his Greek ancestors settled in Egypt after Alexander the Great conquered it in 305 BC.
-His three names tell us he was also a Roman citizen.
-We do not know why he was given citizenship as it is unlikely he ever visited Rome but it certainly made him one of the most important men living in his town of Hawara in the middle of Egypt.
-He may have been a Roman citizen and of Greek descent but Titus Flavius Demetrius died an Egyptian and believed he would live in the afterlife with Osiris and the other gods.
-His body was mummified and an incredible mask made of layers of linen and plaster and covered with gold was placed over his face.
+Titos Flavios Demetrios lived in Egypt roughly 2000 years ago during the Roman Empire's rule over the Nile Valley.
+Born about 400 years after his Greek ancestors settled in Egypt following Alexander the Great's conquest, he was a wealthy man.
+His three names reveal that he was also a Roman citizen.
+We do not know why he received citizenship since it is unlikely he ever visited Rome but it made him one of the most important men living in his town of Hawara in central Egypt.
+He may have been a Roman citizen and had Greek ancestry, yet Titus Flavius Demetrius died as an Egyptian, believing he would live in the afterlife with Osiris and other gods.
+His body was mummified, and an incredible mask made from layers of linen and plaster covered with gold was placed over his face.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the world for public access.
+Scan the World is an open-source community effort.
+If you have interesting items nearby and want to contribute, email stw@myminifactory.com to learn how you can help.

 With this file you will be able to print The Mummy of Titos Flavios Demetrios in Ipswich Museum, UK with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Mummy of Titos Flavios Demetrios in Ipswich Museum, UK.